History of the Software Development

 Version 3 brought a step change in capability and control to the user.
-Multiple computations could run in parallel, and a collapsible control panel interface brought easy structured access to controls for the user.
-To date, MS-RAP v3 is the version with the longest life and support for it was only ended in February 2015.
-This version included many of the tools for analysis of mining induced seismicity, many of which found its way in one form or another into the mXrap Mining Induced Seismicity – General analysis app.
+Multiple computations could run in parallel and a collapsible control panel interface brought easy, structured access to controls for the user.
+To date, MS-RAP v3 was the version with the longest life, and support for it only ended in February 2015.
+This version included many of the tools for analysis of mining induced seismicity, many of which found their way in one form or another into the mXrap Mining Induced Seismicity – General analysis app.

 Screenshot of MS-RAP V3

 Clustering and Cluster-Grouping formed the basis for the Cluster Tracking Monitor and spatial filtering.
 Range filters and time slicing filers were also available to filter data to be plotted on the charts and spatial plots.
 A Cluster and Cluster-Group based seismic hazard assessment was first implemented into v3, with the Rockburst Damage Potential (RDP) developed by Dan Heal (2010) added later.
-For this purpose it was necessary to generate points along excavation tunnels so that hazard and RDP calculations can be performed on these points.
-For the RDP the excavation span was also necessary, which was defined as the biggest disc that can be fitted inside an excavation.
-These points along the drives were called “minodes” (pronounced “mine-nodes”), a term we still use today.
+For this purpose, it was necessary to generate points along excavation tunnels so that hazard and RDP calculations could be performed on these points.
+For the RDP, the excavation span was also necessary, which was defined as the biggest disc that could be fitted inside an excavation.
+These points along the drives were called “minodes” (pronounced “mine-nodes”); a term we still use today.
 A fast and efficient algorithm was developed to automatically generate these minodes from 3D surveys (or models) or 3D floors.

 Amongst other features, MS-RAP v3 also included a blast database which allowed for displaying and studying the relationship between the mining induced seismicity and the blasts.
 For this reason, the easy generation of “Omori Charts” for blasts selected by the user was also added as a feature.

-MS-RAP v3 was very well received and for a long time has served the sponsors well.
-It was easy to use, quick to learn and quick to perform standard analysis.
+MS-RAP v3 was very well received and for a long time, it served the sponsors well.
+It was easy to use, quick to learn, and quick to perform standard analysis.

 But, all good things come to an end, and it became necessary to redesign the software to make better use of new software technology.
 With this redesign came a change in software strategy and the decision was made to change MS-RAP to a development “platform” for a rock engineering environment.